canonical/canonicalwebteam.search/README.md

 ```

 Once this is done, you should be able to visit `/search?q={some_query}` in your site and see search results built with your `search.html` template.

+## New sites

+If you created a new site and the API is not returning any results, you may need to add it the CSE [list of sites](https://cse.google.com/cse/all) to be included by our custom search.
+If you don't see any sites, ask the Webteam.